GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 ??? note "Book of Honed Ability Secrets"

-    - Stats vary by the unit's class.
+    - Stats vary by the unit's class and will be updated automatically when class changing a unit, including the MC.
     - Fighter: 5 ATK, 5 ACC
     - Knight: 10 HP, 5 DEF, 5 MDEF
     - Thief: 5 Disarm Trap, 5 Evade Trap, 5 Detect